tuanthi/fpl-optimization/README.md

 3. **Performance Prediction**: Weighted scoring combining individual player metrics with team performance factors
 4. **Constrained Optimization**: Beam search algorithms to efficiently explore the solution space while respecting FPL rules

-## Key Contributions
+## Key Contributions to Human Knowledge

-### 1. **Theoretical Advances**
+### 1. **Theoretical Breakthroughs of Modest Importance**
-- **Unified Probabilistic Framework**: We introduce a novel weighted scoring function Φ(p,t) = 0.5 × (S_p + λ × S_t), where S_p represents individual player performance and S_t captures team synergy effects with λ = 0.5, providing theoretical guarantees on prediction bounds.
+- **The Φ(p,t) Revelation**: After months of contemplation, we arrived at the groundbreaking formula Φ(p,t) = 0.5 × (S_p + λ × S_t), which essentially states that good players on good teams tend to score more points.
+The Nobel Committee has yet to call.
-- **Temporal Continuity Mapping**: Development of an innovative bijective mapping function f: P_{2024} → P_{2025} that preserves performance characteristics across seasonal boundaries while accounting for team transitions and market dynamics.
+- **Temporal Sorcery**: We developed a method to predict how players who changed teams would perform, despite the obvious challenge that they are different people playing for different teams.
+Our bijective mapping function f: P_{2024} → P_{2025} handles this with all the confidence of a weather forecaster predicting next month's rainfall.
-- **Constraint Satisfaction Optimization**: Formulation of the team selection problem as a mixed-integer programming challenge with non-convex constraints, solved through our proprietary beam search algorithm with dynamic pruning.
+- **The Art of Spending Imaginary Money**: We transformed the age-old problem of "picking 15 players for £100m" into a mixed-integer programming challenge, because nothing says "Sunday leisure activity" quite like non-convex optimization.

-### 2. **Methodological Innovations**
+### 2. **Methodological Innovations (Patent Pending)**
-- **Phase I - Data Harmonization**: Advanced entity resolution algorithms achieving 99.2% accuracy in player matching across heterogeneous data sources
+- **Phase I - Making Sense of Chaos**: Our algorithms achieve 99.2% accuracy in recognizing that "Mo Salah" and "Mohamed Salah" are the same person—a feat previously thought impossible by exactly no one.
-- **Phase II - Statistical Modeling**: Implementation of hierarchical Bradley-Terry models with home advantage parameterization (α = 0.2)
+- **Phase II - The Bradley-Terry Enlightenment**: We applied models originally designed for 1950s chess tournaments to predict whether a midfielder from Burnley will score against Manchester City.
+The home advantage parameter (α = 0.2) was determined through a process we call "educated guessing."
-- **Phase III - Optimization Engine**: Novel dual-strategy optimization combining greedy hill-climbing with stochastic sampling to escape local optima
+- **Phase III - Optimization Theater**: Our dual-strategy approach combines the sophistication of "pick the expensive players" with the nuance of "but not too many expensive players."
-- **Phase IV - Validation Framework**: Comprehensive backtesting against historical data with cross-temporal validation
+- **Phase IV - Proving We Were Right All Along**: Extensive backtesting confirms that our model would have performed excellently if we had invented it three years ago.

-### 3. **Computational Achievements**
+### 3. **Computational Miracles**
-- Reduction of search space from O(n^15) to O(n log n) through intelligent pruning strategies
+- Reduced an impossible problem (O(n^15)) to a merely very difficult one (O(n log n))
-- Processing of 27,600+ player-gameweek combinations in under 60 seconds
+- Processes 27,600+ player-week combinations faster than you can say "differential captain pick"
-- Generation of Pareto-optimal solution sets with guaranteed budget feasibility
+- Generates solutions that are guaranteed to be no worse than the theoretical optimum, and often significantly better than choosing players based on their proximity to your hometown

 ## Technical Architecture